AdaptiveCpp/AdaptiveCpp/doc/install-vulkan.md

 The existing spirv `libkernel` library is not used because it is implemented in terms of the
-[SPIRV-LLVM Translator IR expectations](https://github.com/KhronosGroup/SPIRV-LLVM-Translator/blob/main/docs/SPIRVRepresentationInLLVM.rst) which are not recognized by other tools like `clspv`.
+[SPIRV-LLVM Translator IR expectations](https://github.com/KhronosGroup/SPIRV-LLVM-Translator/blob/main/docs/SPIRVRepresentationInLLVM.rst) which are not recognized by other tools like `clspv`. clspv however can represent spirv builtins in IR by using a function call to a mangled name prefixed with convention `_Z8spirv.op.<SPIRV OpCode>.<Mangled parameters>`.

 ## Future Work

 * Test with real application.
 * Improve performance of backend, see [benchmark results](#benchmark-results).
+* Use SPIR-V builtins to implement  `libkernel` rather than OpenCL-C builtins
 * Get SYCL running on Android device.
 * Add CI for KosmicKrisp mesa Vulkan on Metal implementation.
 * Add CI to self-hosted runners.